 Federal Supplemental Education Opportunity Grant (FSEOG) - This federal program provides limited grant funding on a first-come, first-served basis to students who meet the April 1 priority filing deadline.
-Recipients must be eligible for a Pell Grant, be enrolled in six units, and demonstrate exceptional financial need.
+Recipients must be eligible for a Pell Grant, be enrolled in at least six units, and demonstrate exceptional financial need.

 Grant-in-Aid - This state program provides limited funding to Nevada residents on a first-come, first-served basis.
 Recipients must be at least half-time and have an expected family contribution of less than $200.

 Western Nevada Award - This program is for students who have demonstrated financial need as determined by the FAFSA and are enrolled at least half-time.